 Leaving multi-employer schemes

-There are a number of different ways that employers can manage their obligations to their scheme if they leave a multi-employer scheme.
-You may be asked to provide advice to the employer to decide which option is most suitable and to the employer or to the trustees to ensure that the scheme’s liabilities will continue to be appropriately funded.
+There are a number of different ways that employers can manage their obligations if they leave a multi-employer scheme.
+You should work with the employer to understand which option is most suitable and to ensure that the scheme’s liabilities will continue to be appropriately funded.

 For more information, read our regulatory guidance on multi-employer schemes and employer departures.